jamie-davis/ConsoleTools/LibraryDocumentation/positionalParameters.md

 	    [Description("The path to the file to be added to the archive")] public string FileToAdd { get; set; }

-This will reposition the parameter if required:
+This will reposition the parameter:

 ~~~